HHMMMHH/General-Causal-Discovery/README.md

 We use the Sachs dataset, and we provide both its ground-truth DAG and the corresponding data.

+We recommend using CAM pruning due to its high computational efficiency.
+It is worth noting that the pruning method essentially functions as a replaceable module, allowing users to choose the most suitable pruning technique according to the requirements of different datasets or application scenarios.

 ### Required Softwares

 R Language version 4.4.1